karponick/weather-dashboard/README.md

 # Weather-Dashboard

-This app features a city search bar with a recommended autocomplete.
-When selecting a city, you are able to view essential whether data such as:
-- temperature
-- "feels like" temperature
-- weather description (e.g., sunny, overcast)
-- humidity
-- wind speed
-- sunrise/sunset times
+## Overview
+This Weather Dashboard is a React-based application that allows users to search for cities and view detailed weather information.
+This project leverages the OpenWeather API to provide real-time weather details, including temperature, air quality, and sun information.
+Users can also view an hourly temperature forecast.

 ## Getting Started
+### View the webapp deployed on Render: https://weather-dashboard-frontend-bjwu.onrender.com/<br>
+*NOTE: server may experience delays after periods of inactivty

+### Or grab a copy and modify it for yourself:
+1. Download/clone repository locally.
-Add .env to both front and backend folders
+2. Add .env file to both front and backend folders

-### Backend .env file:
+- Backend .env file: <br/>
-API_KEY={your own OpenWeather API key}
+"API_KEY=\<your own OpenWeather API key\>"

-### Frontend .env file:
+- Frontend .env file:<br/>
-REACT_APP_API_URL=http://localhost:3000/api/data
-PORT=3001
+"REACT_APP_API_CITY_URL=http://localhost:3000/api/city<br/>
+REACT_APP_API_WEATHER_URL=http://localhost:3000/api/weather<br/>
+PORT=3001"

 ### Open a terminal in the backend folder:
-install package:
+install packages:
-- npm install express<br/>
+- npm install<br/>

 Start backend:
 - node server.mjs

 ### Open a terminal in the frontend folder:
-install package:
+install packages:
-- npm install react-scripts<br/>
+- npm install<br/>

 Start frontend:
 - npm start